January 30, 2020

 “Ambassador Mansfield would be proud to see his namesake program reach this milestone anniversary, and he would be especially encouraged by this class of fellows,” said Frank Jannuzi, President and CEO of the Mansfield Foundation.
 “The new Mansfield Fellows have expertise in areas ranging from education, trade, and infrastructure to health and defense.
 The experience the Fellows will gain will be invaluable to their own understanding of U.S. government policies in a global context.
 They will return to the United States next year ready to contribute to the institutional knowledge of their home agencies.”

 “Ambassador Mansfield saw our two countries as possessing ‘the most important bilateral relationship in the world – bar none,’” added Benjamin Self, Vice President of the Mansfield Foundation and Director of the Mike Mansfield Fellowship Program.
 “The Fellows will strengthen the deep, working-level understanding between the governments of the United States and Japan.
-Previous Fellows have helped strengthen this relationship for a quarter century, and we are pleased to help these ten new Fellows add to this legacy as their careers progress.”
+Previous Fellows have helped strengthen this relationship for a quarter century, and we are pleased to help these nine new Fellows add to this legacy as their careers progress.”